 I have written a number of well-received short stories in a wide range of styles and genres, and have been short-listed in the Writer’s Forum magazine short story competition for Lightning Never Strikes Twice, an affectionate parody of the pulp PI fiction of the 1940s and 50s and its follow-up Fork Lightning – both featuring George “Lightning” Bolt.

 I have also written The World of Shaft – a history and analysis of Ernest Tidyman’s black private detective John Shaft, covering his adventures both in print and on screen.
 The book was published by McFarland & Co. on 28 September 2015 and has been well-received.

 I have recently contributed a piece on the Shaft novels to Andrew Nette and Iain McIntyre’s forthcoming Sticking It To the Man: Revolution and Counterculture in Pulp and Popular Fiction, 1956 to 1980, which is due to be published in November 2019 by PM Press.

-My latest factual popular culture book is a guide to the music of the rock band Genesis.
+My latest factual popular culture book, The Songs of Genesis: A Complete Guide to the Studio Recordings, is a guide to the music of the rock band Genesis.
 It is a project I started way back in 1998!
 I had parked it for the best part of twenty years before finally getting around to finishing it in September 2019.
 The manuscript is now with my publisher, McFarland & Co. and I am hoping the book will be out toward the middle of 2020.